Alert Source Discuss

 function setTransferLimit(uint256 tokenId, uint256 limit) public override {

-require(_isApprovedOrOwner(_msgSender(), tokenId), "ERC7634: caller is not owner nor approved");
+require(_isApprovedOrOwner(_msgSender(), tokenId), "ERC7634: not owner/approved");

 _transferLimits[tokenId] = limit;